dlove24/lbutils/examples/README.md

 However they should give some idea of what those more complete applications may look like.

-- 'drivers'.
+- `drivers`.
 Collection of driver modules. e.g. for seven segment displays
-- 'pmods'.
+- `pmod`.
 Examples and sample applications for the drivers of the [Digilent peripheral modules](https://digilent.com/reference/pmod/start) provided by the library.